Homophobia

 • Confronting our own homophobic thoughts and expectations

-• Attending workshops on LGBTQ+ issues
+• Attending workshops on LGBTQIA+ issues

 2. Addressing homophobic behavior around us